dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/collecting_responses_via_email.md

 ### Advanced parsing of incoming emails

-The [Parser by Zapier](https://parser.zapier.com/) service allows you to extract structured data from incoming emails.
+While the above instructions will copy the entire subject line and body from incoming emails, the [Parser by Zapier](https://parser.zapier.com/) service allows you to extract structured data from incoming emails.
 This can be an extremely powerful tool when used wisely!

 ![Parser by Zapier example](../images/parser_by_zapier.png)